 “The content of the exhibit is as much student work as masters’ work…it is a portrait of a school," said Barry Bergdoll, co-curator and The Philip Johnson Chief Curator of Architecture and Design at MoMA. "[The Bauhaus school] believed that if you combined modern design and practicality and utility, the public would be converted,” Bergdoll said.

-Workshops for Modernity: Bauhaus 1919-1933 (Nov.
+______________________Workshops for Modernity: Bauhaus 1919-1933 (Nov.
 8, 2009 - Jan.
 5, 2010)

 ======================